When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Good: It moves tech on

 Wires are so last decade, aren’t they?
-Particularly with headphones, where they’re so reviled that the iPhone now doesn’t even have a headphone socket.
+Particularly with headphones, where they’re so reviled that most phones don’t even have a headphone socket.
 Luckily, there are loads of good wireless headphones out there now, almost all of which use Bluetooth to stream audio from your phone, tablet or laptop and into your ears.

 But while these can feel as liberating as a nudist beach, there are also some downsides.
 They need to be powered, for a start, so if they’re not charged when you leave the house you might have to go without music for the journey to work.
 And strictly speaking, wireless headphones don’t sound as good as those with wires, although most listeners are unlikely to notice.